01 · 2020Read more

 Côte d’Azur, Provence, Ardèche, Brittany and many exciting places like these are waiting in France for you.
-Rent a campervan in Paris or Bordeaux, hop on and start driving.
+Rent a campervan in Paris, Bordeaux, Aix-Marseille or Lyon hop on and start driving.
 Rent a campervan and discover France.
 Enjoy your freedom and relax on your own individual road trip.

 Renting a campervan is literally the expression of “Liberté”

 Hire your VW campervan in France and discover the Provence and Côte d’Azur

 Drive along the famous “Autoroute du solei” translated as the Highway of the Sun and enjoy the beautiful scenery along the way.
 The motorway A7 leads from Lyon further into the south, where the Mediterranean Sea is waiting and Côte d’Azur welcoming you.
 Prefer St. Tropez?
 Not an issue with your VW campervan.
 Hire your personal model and visit the most beautiful places on the French Riviera.
 Feel like unwinding?
 Pass the Côte d’Azur and its bustling roads and head towards scenic lavender fields in the Provence that seem to be dipped in purple.
 Enjoy some art and culture in Aix-en-Provence and walk in the footsteps of Paul Cézanne along picturesque fountains.
 Rent your VW California and start your holiday.

 Rent a campervan and discover the Atlantic coast